How to Reclaim Your Energy, Clarity, and Inner Prosperity

 Your heart is beautiful.
 But compassion without discernment becomes self-abandonment.
 Understanding someone’s pain does not require enduring their pattern.

 Someone being wounded does not automatically make them safe.
+Someone having potential does not equal present capacity.

 Signs It’s Time to Refocus on You